suprajaarthi/Github-Cards/README.md

   - Add an input box and log the value using Refs

 - https://jscomplete.com/playground/rgs2.6
-  - Log user entered value using OnChange
+  - Log user entered value using setState and OnChange